 . . . . .

 …what was he thinking about?

 Zita patted his hand and he realized he was growling.
 Like an animal.
 But he was a deer, wasn’t he, and deer don’t growl.
 Electric-type deer, like Pikachu being an electric-type mouse.
-He even had the hair color for it.
 Maybe deer Pokemon growl?
 Leofric tried to remember if there were any deer Pokemon, settling on “no” before he turned back to his homework.
 He’d just started the third problem, and the next step–

 Leofric blinked at his notebook.
 The answer was already written out, in his handwriting, but he was sure… He couldn’t remember actually doing it.
 He felt like that was supposed to bother him.